-William Benbow, a pamphleteer and member of the English Chartist movement, is best remembered for his efforts to organize smaller trade unions into a national organization and as a champion of the free press.
+William Benbow, a British pamphleteer and member of the English Chartist movement, is best remembered for his efforts to organize smaller trade unions into a national organization and as a champion of the free press.
 He was convicted three times of seditious libel for his writings critical of the government.
-In this cartoon, he is caricatured in Punch magazine 1848, (public domain vial Wikimedia commons)
+In this cartoon, he is caricatured in Punch magazine in 1848.(Image via Wikimedia Commons, public domain)

 William Benbow (1784–1864), a pamphleteer and public orator, was a member of the English Chartist movement.
 A shoemaker by trade, he is best remembered as the author of the pamphlet Grand National Holiday and as a champion of press freedoms.